-There are mornings in college when the weight of everything, the assignments, exams, social obligations, future uncertainty all settles on your chest before your feet even touch the floor.
+There are mornings in college when the weight of everything (the assignments, exams, social obligations, future uncertainty) all settles on your chest before your feet even touch the floor.It feels like the world is spinning too fast and you are carrying all of it on your shoulders.

-It feels like the world is spinning too fast and you are carrying all of it on your shoulders.
-But take a breath.
-You are not doing this alone, and better still, there is a way through this.
+But take a deep breath.
+You are not doing this alone and better still; there is a way through this.

-Let us find out how to handle college stress without feeling overwhelmed, gently, practically, and one steady step at a time.
+Let us find out how to handle college stress without feeling overwhelmed, gently and practically, one steady step at a time.

-Understanding the Causes of College Stress
+What Causes of College Stress ?

 College stress does not have a singular source.
 It is multi-faceted, just like the pages in a book with each chapter contributing to a little more stress.